-The construction of accurate predictive models often relies on large-scale labeled data sets; they are usually collections of knowledge, such as experimental results reported on scientific papers, that are the product of tremendous scientific efforts.
-Unsurprisingly, scientists do not sample molecules from a vast chemical space uniformly at random nor based on their natural distribution; rather, their decisions on experimental plans or publication of results are biased by physical, economic, or scientific reasons.
-For instance, a large proportion of molecules are not investigated experimentally due to factors related to molecular mechanics, such as solubility~\cite{llinas2007diclofenac}, weights~\cite{raymer2018lead}, toxicity~\cite{hann2011molecular} and side effects, or factors related to molecular structure such as crystals~\cite{jia2019anthropogenic}.
-Concerns about the cost and availability of molecules can also be reasons to exclude certain groups of molecules.
-Conversely, popularity considerations based on current research trends~\cite{hattori2008predicting} and the experimental methods in which each lab specializes~\cite{10.1039/9781847559388} drive the selection of compounds.
-These propensities related to the researchers' experience and knowledge can contribute to more efficient search and discovery in the chemical space, but on the other hand, they influence the data in an undesirable way.
-Prediction models trained using such biased datasets often suffer from over-fitting to the biased distributions, which leads to poor performance on subsequent uses~\cite{kearnes2016modeling,wallach2018most,chen2019alchemy}.
+Accurate predictive models often rely on large-scale labeled datasets; they are frequently collections of knowledge (e.g., experimental results reported on scientific papers) that are the product of extensive scientific efforts.
+Unsurprisingly, scientists do not uniformly sample molecules from a large chemical space at random nor based on their natural distribution.
+Rather, their decisions on experimental plans or publication of results are biased due to physical, economic, or scientific reasons.
+For instance, a large proportion of molecules are not investigated experimentally because of molecular mechanics-related factors, such as solubility~\cite{llinas2007diclofenac}, weights~\cite{raymer2018lead}, toxicity~\cite{hann2011molecular}, and side effects, or molecular structure-related factors, such as crystals~\cite{jia2019anthropogenic}.
+Further, concerns about the cost and availability of molecules can be some reasons to exclude certain groups of molecules.
+Conversely, popularity considerations based on current research trends~\cite{hattori2008predicting} and the experimental methods wherein each lab specializes~\cite{10.1039/9781847559388} influence the selection of compounds.
+These propensities related to researchers' experience and knowledge can contribute to more efficient search and discovery in the chemical space; however, they influence the data in an undesirable manner.
+Biases from human scientific research result in datasets that are sampled from distributions that differ from the natural ones.
+Thus, prediction models trained using such biased datasets suffer from over-fitting to the biased distributions, leading to poor performance on subsequent uses~\cite{kearnes2016modeling,wallach2018most,chen2019alchemy}.